sindile/carto/README.md

 CARTO is an open platform for analyze located data.
 This projects is aims to 'dockerized' carto for development and testing.

 The project was created for solves [this issue](https://github.com/CartoDB/cartodb/issues/11654) at the fork repository: <https://github.com/teanocrata/cartodb>.
-For this reason all images are builded from official cartodb repos
+For this reason all images are builded from official cartodb repos except cartodb.

 ## Getting Started